-The “Friendship House” and it’s “Backyard Garden Green Demonstration Project” operates a social club for children, teens and families, professional and para-professional, interns volunteer staff and Kapuna (elder) mentors.
+The “Friendship House” and it’s “Sustainable Food Forest/Backyard Garden Green Demonstration Project” operates a social club for , teens, families, professional and para-professional, interns volunteer staff and Kapuna (elder) mentors.

 Activities for our social club membership include meeting new friends, earning some money, expand potential career interests, participation in fruit tree propagation, gardening, field trips, and care of the natural environment.
-We provide basic exposure through our online back yard gardening curriculum developed by the students and in the hands-on – activities part of the program called Garden Lab.
+We provide basic exposure through our online and back yard gardening-sustainable food forest curriculum developed by the students and in the hands-on – activities part of the program called Garden Lab.
 We provide opportunities for learning basic – to – complex computer skills, resume writing and interviewing skills, small group communication, (Transactional Analysis) problem-solving methods, community service, and civic orientation.
-Our social club membership includes teens and families, volunteers, interns, and mental health professional and para-professional staff with trauma-informed and competent skill sets.
+Our social club membership includes teens-elder and their families, volunteers, interns, mental health professional and para-professional staff with trauma-informed and competent skill sets.
 We provide mind-body- health exposure and mental health oriented intervention as needed using cutting edge 21st-century treatment methods that focus on resiliency, not pathology.

-The social club provides a non-threatening fun atmosphere for children to meet successful working peers in order to role model.
-Then after 90 days of success in the program, both peer and elder mentors focus more on a vocational area of interest.
-This exposure will help to sponsor/mentor participants into a financial stipend program to reinforce self-selected goal activities.
+The social club provides a non-threatening fun atmosphere for teen and elders to meet weekly and develop successful working pairs in order to provide elders with teen driven IT consulting for the elders and healthy wisdom role models for the teens.
+Then after 90 days of success in weekly group rap sessions, both peer and elder mentors focus more on a vocational area of interest.
+This exposure will help by Teen participants through a financial stipend program to reinforce self-selected goal activities.

-Advanced, leadership-oriented participants and families can work towards attending the annual “on the land” cross-cultural summer leadership program and meet and work with selected mainland youth and families in our Western New York Summer Camp. (see summer program)
+Advanced, leadership-oriented participants, elders and families can work towards attending winter gatherings to harvest the Hawaiian food forest and the annual “on the land” cross-cultural summer leadership program and meet and work with selected mainland youth and families in our Western New York Summer Camp. (see summer program)

 We engage teens and elders as part of the core planning and development for the entire demonstration project and in curriculum design.